 Roman period objects, found at Emmaus

-The fact that Nicopolis from the most ancient times was venerated by Christians as the New Testament Emmaus is confirmed by high quality ancient manuscripts of the Gospel of Luke, indicating the distance of about one hundred sixty stadia (30 km) between Emmaus and Jerusalem (see the early Roman period and question 2).
+The fact that Nicopolis was venerated as the New Testament Emmaus by early Christians is confirmed by the authoritative manuscripts of the Gospel of Luke, indicating the distance of about one hundred sixty stadia (30 km, 19 miles) between Emmaus and Jerusalem (see: The Early Roman period; FAQs about Emmaus, question 2).

 Another important indication of the ancient Christian veneration of Emmaus-Nicopolis is the Onomasticon of Eusebius, the Bishop of Caesarea, a true geographical dictionary of the Bible, written between 295-325 AD.
 (About the dating of Onomasticon see: T. D. Barnes, The Composition of Eusebius’ Onomasticon, JThS 26 (1975), p.412-415; Greville Freeman-Grenville, Foreword to The Onomasticon, published by “Carta”, Jerusalem, 2003).

 Here is what it says about Emmaus:

 “Emmaus, whence came Kleopas in Luke’s Gospel.
 The same is now Nikopolis, a famous city of Palestine.”

 Speaking of other towns and villages of the Holy Land, Eusebius indicates their relative location to Nicopolis which gives us an additional proof about the site of the biblical Emmaus: